-Amounts in SEK million, 1 January-31 December 2018 2017 Profit for the year 12,007 9,4841 Other comprehensive income Items that will be reclassified to profit or loss when specific conditions are met Cash flow hedges - changes in fair value 7,776 4,442 Cash flow hedges - dissolved against income statement -6,066 -2,844 Cash flow hedges - transferred to cost of hedged item З 1 Hedging of net investments in foreign operations -2,177 -1,147 Translation differences and exchange rate effects net, divested companies 2 17 Translation differences 4,193 2,360 Income taxes related to items that will be reclassified -2372 -2172 Total Items that will be reclassified to profit or loss when specific conditions are met 3,494 2,612 Items that will not be reclassified to profit or loss Remeasurement pertaining to defined benefit obligations -415 -659 Income taxes related to items that will not be reclassified -52 169 Total Items that will not be reclassified to profit or loss -420 -490 Total other comprehensive income, net after income taxes 3,074 2,122 Total comprehensive income for the year 15,081 11,606 Attributable to owner of the Parent Company 12,821 10,228 Attributable to non-controlling interests 2,260 1,378 The amount has been recalculated compared with previously published information in Vattenfalls 2017 Annual and Sustainability Report as a result of new accounting rules (IFRS 9 and 15) that took effect in 2018 See Note 2 to the consolidated accounts important changes in the financial statements compared
+Amounts in SEK million, 1 January-31 December 2018 2017 Profit for the year 12,007 9,4841 Other comprehensive income Items that will be reclassified to profit or loss when specific conditions are met Cash flow hedges - changes in fair value 7,776 4,442 Cash flow hedges - dissolved against income statement -6,066 -2,844 Cash flow hedges - transferred to cost of hedged item 3 1 Hedging of net investments in foreign operations -2,177 -1,147 Translation differences and exchange rate effects net, divested companies 2 17 Translation differences 4,193 2,360 1 Income taxes related to items that will be reclassified -2372 -2172 Total Items that will be reclassified to profit or loss when specific conditions are met 3,494 2,612 Items that will not be reclassified to profit or loss Remeasurement pertaining to defined benefit obligations -415 -659 Income taxes related to items that will not be reclassified -52 169 2 Total Items that will not be reclassified to profit or loss -420 -490 Total other comprehensive income, net after income taxes 3,074 2,122 Total comprehensive income for the year 15,081 11,606 Attributable to owner of the Parent Company 12,821 10,228 Attributable to non-controlling interests 2,260 1,378 1 The amount has been recalculated compared with previously published information in Vattenfall's 2017 Annual and Sustainability Report as a result of new accounting rules (IFRS 9 and 15) that took effect in Annual and Sustainability Report as a result of new accounting rules (IFRS 9 and 15) that took effect in

 Annual and Sustainability Report as a result of new accounting rules (IFRS 9 and 15) that took effect in 2018.
 See Note 2 to the consolidated accounts, Important changes in the financial statements compared with the preceding year.
-See row Income taxes related to other comprehensive income in the Consolidated statement of change in equity.
+2 See row Income taxes related to other comprehensive income in the Consolidated statement of change in equity.